-The final legal requirement for all waterfowl hunters age 16 and older is the purchase of a $15 Federal Migratory Bird Hunting and Conservation Stamp- better known simply as a "Federal Duck Stamp," which the hunter must sign across the face in ink to validate.
+The final legal requirement for all waterfowl hunters age 16 and older is the purchase of a $25 Federal Migratory Bird Hunting and Conservation Stamp- better known simply as a "Federal Duck Stamp", which the hunter must sign across the face in ink to validate.
 Funds generated by these stamps go toward waterfowl management, primarily for the purchase of wetlands.
 The stamp must be carried while hunting as well.
 There is no requirement to affix the stamp anywhere, but many hunters stick it to the back of their hunting license.
 Since the duck stamp is a federal program, one stamp is valid nationwide, regardless of where one hunts.
-It also acts as a nationwide passport for entry into any National Wildlife Refuge open to the public (without it, each visit usually costs a fee).
+It also acts as a nationwide passport for entry into any National Wildlife Refuge open to the public (without it, each visit usually costs a fee.)
 Duck stamps are supposed to be available at all US Post Offices; however you may find any given office does not have them in stock when you visit.
-They are also available from some sporting goods shops, by phone (1-800-782-6724) or online at Duckstamp.com (link in the right column.)
+They are also available from some sporting goods shops, by phone (1-800-852-4897) or online (All three links above leave DEC website).
 Additional fees may apply for phone or internet orders.
 Both the Federal Duck Stamp and the HIP registration are valid from July 1 through June 30 of the next year, so you need a new duck stamp and new HIP number before each fall hunting season.
-However, please note that for the early September seasons like for Canada goose, you still need your old hunting license, since the license year does not start until October 1.

 There are several DEC-managed tidal wetlands that are huntable from shore, but a dog or boat is generally needed for retrieving downed birds.
 A free 3-year seasonal access permit (PDF) (463 KB) is required to hunt these areas.
 A list of DEC managed tidal wetlands that are open to hunting is available online.

-The Suffolk County Dept. of Parks, Recreation and Conservation also has six areas that are open to waterfowl hunting.
-These include Theodore.
-Roosevelt (Montauk), Cedar Point (Sag Harbor), Hubbard (Flanders), and Southaven (Yaphank) County Parks.
-Access to hunting is also available through Smith Point Park (Shirley) and Cupsogue Beach (West Hampton Dunes).
+The Suffolk County Department of Parks, Recreation and Conservation also has six areas that are open to waterfowl hunting.
+These include Theodore Roosevelt (Montauk), Cedar Point (Sag Harbor), Hubbard (Flanders), and Southaven (Yaphank) County Parks.
+Access to hunting is also available through Smith's Point Park (Shirley) and Cupsogue Beach (West Hampton Dunes).
 County residents are given preference, but nonresidents are accommodated, space permitting.
 For more information, contact: Suffolk County Parks, P.O.
-Box 144, West Sayville, NY 11796; (631) 854-4949.
-You can also get this information on the Suffolk County Department of Parks, Recreation and Conservation website listed in the right column.
+Box 144, West Sayville, NY 11796; (631) 854-4949. or visit the Suffolk County Parks information page (link leaves DEC website.)

 Fire Island's West End Hunting Area is restricted to shoreline waterfowl hunting from East Fire Island, West Fire Island, and Sexton Island.

 You must first obtain a hunting permit from the Seashore.
-Permits can be issued at the Wilderness Visitor Center (link in the right column) or, when staff is available, at the West District Checkpoint, 631-661-2556.
+(Permits can be issued at the Wilderness Visitor Center (link leaves DEC website) or, when staff is available, at the West District Checkpoint, (631) 661-2556).
 Hunters need to bring their hunting license, driver's license, HIP number and Federal duck stamp to get the permit.

 *Note: The State holds the authority to regulate hunting, and no lesser government can usurp that authority.
 Although "No Hunting" laws are not valid, they may nonetheless be on the books in some municipalities.

-The NYSDEC Marine Fishing Access Unit also publishes a list of Boat Ramps in the Long Island Region (PDF) (4.7 MB).
+The DEC Marine Fishing Access Unit also publishes a list of boat ramps in the Long Island Region.